amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 **Dissertation scope repercussions.** I was lucky in having a lovely dissertation experience.
 But because the final beta version of the site was built largely during the final year of my dissertation (after a lot of research and trying out other tech platforms and code libraries), I didn't have time to put in place everything I'd normally do for a professional job.
 Sometimes visual design suffered for the sake of functionalities I needed to move user testing forward; scope tightened and pieces dropped out (e.g. comment threading display was buggy, so I ended up just removing commenting on annotations for the beta).

-**Incremental improvements are currently hard to push.** It was difficult to push incremental changes to the site; for example, simply removing the up/down voting button (an early decision) couldn't happen until I had time to modify the site's theme to accommodate the new annotation structure, or the whole display would be out of whack.
-The text I chose ended up having needing manual addition of Joyce's typographic choices, and having many more OCR errors than I expected—and as with other site changes, making it possible for site users to correct errors themselves wasn't an easy thing to add.
-There were a lot of small things like that, and the solution really needed to be a general overhaul rather than a collage of bandaids.
+**Incremental improvements are currently hard to push.** It was difficult to push incremental changes to the site; for example, simply removing the up/down voting button (an early decision) couldn't happen until I had time to modify the site's theme to accommodate how the annotation structure would shift into the resulting gap, or the whole display would be out of whack.
+The text I chose ended up having needing manual addition of Joyce's typographic choices, and having many more OCR errors than I expected—and as with other site changes, making it possible for site users to correct errors themselves wasn't an easy thing to add, although users were generous with locating errors.
+There were a lot of small things like that, and the solution really needs to be a general overhaul rather than a collage of bandaids.

 **Work is getting done, albeit not pushed to the live site.** Since defending the dissertation, I've been working locally on a bunch of other improvements, starting with a complete from-scratch rebuilding of the site's database and theme.
 I've been able to share my code for testing on development versions of several other digital editions (Romantic Circles, the Shelley-Godwin Archive, and the Victorian COVE site I'm co-PI'ing with Dino Felluga), and I made some headway toward packaging my code for easier reuse by others at the CODEX hackathon in January.